taminomara/dnd-charsheet/README.md

   - **Extra** allows adding a stat modifier to your initiative.

 - **Prof** is your proficiency bonus.
-  At the moment, it is not calculated automatically, so you'll have to set it yourself.
+  It is calculated automatically based on your level.

 - **Str, Dex, Con, etc.** shows your stats and stat modifiers.
   - **Base** is the stat itself, enter it manually.